PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 npm install restify --no-optional

-## Creating a simple restful microservice
+## Creating a simple RESTful microservice

 ### Getting Ready
-In this recipie we will build a simple microservice using the restify module.
+In this recipie we will build a simple microservice using the `restify` module.
 Restify is an easy to use web framework that helps us to rapidly build services that can be consumed over http.
 We will test our service using the curl command.
 To get started open a command prompt and create a fresh empty directory, lets call it micro and also a subdirectory called adder-service

 ```
-$mkdir micro
+$ mkdir micro
-$cd micro
+$ cd micro
-$mkdir adder-service
+$ mkdir adder-service
-$cd adder-service
+$ cd adder-service
 ```

 ### How to do it
-Our micro service will add two numbers together.
-The service is simply a node module, so lets go ahead and create a fresh module in the adder-service directory, run:
+Our microservice will add two numbers together.
+The service is simply a Node module, so let's go ahead and create a fresh module in the adder-service directory, run:

 ```
-$npm init
+$ npm init
 ```

 and accept all of the default answers.
-This will create a fresh package.json for us.
-Next lets add in the restify module for our service run:
+This will create a fresh `package.json` for us.
+Next let's add in the `restify` module for our service run:

 ```
 npm install restify --save --no-optional
 ```

-This will install the restify module and also add the dependency to package.json
+This will install the `restify` module and also add the dependency to `package.json`

 > #### --no-optional.. ![](../info.png)
 >
-> By default restify installs DTrace probes, this can be disabled during install with the --no-optional flag.
+> By default `restify` installs DTrace probes, this can be disabled during install with the --no-optional flag.
 Whilst DTrace is great not all systems support it which is why we have chosen to disable it in this example.
 You can find out more about dtrace here: http://dtrace.org/blogs/about/

 Now it's time to actually write our service.
 Using your favorite editor create a file 'service.js' in the adder-service folder.
 Add the following code: